apache/arrow/docs/source/python/compute.rst

 This context exposes several useful attributes, particularly a :attr:`~pyarrow.compute.ScalarUdfContext.memory_pool` to be used for allocations in the context of the user-defined function.

-PyArrow UDFs accept input types of both :class:`~pyarrow.Scalar` and :class:`~pyarrow.Array`, and there will always be at least one input of type :class:`~pyarrow.Array`.
-The output should always be a :class:`~pyarrow.Array`.

 You can call a user-defined function directly using :func:`pyarrow.compute.call_function`: